-- The Company must ensure that Consolidated Tangible Net Worth is not at any time less than U.S.\$400 million. - The Company must ensure that Unconsolidated Tangible Net Worth is not at any time less than U.S.\$500 million. - The Company must ensure that the ratio of Cash Available for Debt Service to Net Finance Costs is not, for any Measurement Period, less than 1.35: 1. - The Company must ensure that its aggregate interests (directly or indirectly) in its largest two investments (as identified in the most recently delivered Valuation) shall not represent more than 85% of the Value of the interests held by the Company. - The ratio of its Current Assets to Current Liabilities is not less than 1.2:1. - The aggregate amount of advisory fees actually received by the company and Citadel Capital Ltd. in cash in each financial year of the Company are at least equal to 85% of the budgeted advisory fees for that financial year.
+- The Company must ensure that Consolidated Tangible Net Worth is not at any time less than U.S.\$400 million. - The Company must ensure that Unconsolidated Tangible Net Worth is not at any time less than U.S.\$500 million. - The Company must ensure that the ratio of Cash Available for Debt Service to Net Finance Costs is not, for any Measurement Period, less than 1.35: 1.

-Notes to the separate financial statements - For the year ended 31 December 2021
+Notes to the separate financial statements - For the year ended 31 December 2022